SilentScream999/GWEngine/README.md

 - Add horizontal scroll/Add screenToEditorWorld for object selection

-- Add Image Viewing In Inspector
+- Add Image Viewing In Inspector/Keep location for inspector relative to surroundings